mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/websockets.md

 :::

-## Web Socket Lifecycle
+## WebSocket Lifecycle

-The Web Socket lifecycle is similar to the [HTTP lifecycle][lifecycle-order], however, there are some differences.
-The Web Socket lifecycle is as follows:
+The WebSocket lifecycle is similar to the [HTTP lifecycle][lifecycle-order], however, there are some differences.
+The WebSocket lifecycle is as follows:

 1. Open Connection
 1. Observer